robinrojh/tp/docs/DeveloperGuide.md

 * 2a.
 The specified Client is out of index.
     * 2a1.
 Networkers shows an error message.

-      Use case ends.
+      Use case resumes at step 2.

 * 2b.
 The tags within the command are invalid (or no tags are given).
     * 2b1.
 Networkers shows an error message.

-      Use case ends.
+      Use case resumes at step 2.

 * 2c.
 The edited address tag is a duplicate of another Client's address.
     * 2c1.
 Networkers shows an error message.

-      Use case ends.
+      Use case resumes at step 2.

 ### Non-Functional Requirements
 #### Technical Requirements